Poon6297/truck-problem/README.md

 ```
 	if((n - truck.id)==3 & desertCampList[truck.id].oilCount>=3):
 		return True
 ```
-The code above is used to check whether the truck has enough oil to traverse through the rest of the journey without dropping off oil (last 3 camps).
+The code above is used to check whether the truck has enough oil to traverse through the rest of the journey without dropping off any oil (last 3 camps).